rvipandey/Basics/README.md

 # Basics

-In this sectoion trying to cover baiscs of python machine learnig and other tech. :)
+In this section trying to cover baiscs of python machine learnig and other tech. :)

 THanks